maxmcd/gRPSQLite/README.md

 # gRPSQLite <!-- omit in toc -->

-**A SQLite VFS for remote SQLite databases via gRPC, turn any datastore into a SQLite backend!**
+**A SQLite VFS for remote databases via gRPC, turn any datastore into a SQLite backend!**

 gRPSQLite lets you build **multitenant, distributed SQLite databases** backed by any storage system you want.
 Give every user, human or AI, their own SQLite database.